w3c/wai-about-wai/_about/projects/wai-tools/index.md

     -   **D3.2: Extended Accessibility Report Tool** — extending the [WCAG-EM Report Tool](https://www.w3.org/WAI/eval/report-tool/) with functionality to import fully- and semi-automated test results.
     -   **D3.3: Large-Scale Test Data Browser** — [open source prototype](http://qualweb.di.fc.ul.pt/placm/), based on existing standards and tools, to browse large amounts of accessibility test results.

-These deliverables are complemented by project management, dissemination, and engagement efforts.
+These deliverables were complemented by project management, dissemination, and engagement efforts.

 ## How To Participate
 {:#participate}